glennhenry/cs-notes/docs/operating-system/17-protection-and-security/protection-and-security.md

 ### Common Threats

-Some common security threats : Malicious software, such as viruses, worms, Trojans, ransomware, and spyware.
+Some common security threats: Malicious software, such as viruses, worms, Trojans, ransomware, and spyware.
 Unauthorized access which happen through brute-force attacks, password cracking, or exploiting weak authentication mechanisms.
 Social engineering technique such as phishing, pretexting, or impersonation.

 See [computer security](/computer-security) and [other attack & exploit](/computer-security/other-attack-and-exploit) for more.

-#### Example : Stoned
+#### Example: Stoned

 One example of a virus is **stoned**, it's a dangerous virus that attacks the [boot sector](/operating-system/disk-management#boot-sector) and infects the [Master Boot Record (MBR)](/operating-system/booting#master-boot-record-mbr) of floppy disks and hard drives.